saolsen/gameplay/README.md

 json parts of an agent, so you can easily write one as just a single function.
 This will be a far easier way to make agents for supported languages, we'll handle all the docker parts too.
 Should make it way easier for people.

-### Some additional context as headers.

-Agents are just a stateless http service, and they could be called out of game order for multiple matches at once.
-To make it possible to store state on the agent side I want to give each match a unique id and pass that as a header.
-I'd also like to pass which turn it is as a header, then agents have something they can tie state to.

 ### HTTP level test suite for agents.